Plan and prepare your Service Fabric Standalone cluster deployment

-You are about to create a Service Fabric cluster on machines you own, so you can decide what kinds of failures you want the cluster to survive.
+You are about to create a Service Fabric cluster on machines you "own", so you can decide what kinds of failures you want the cluster to survive.
 For example, do you need separate power lines or Internet connections supplied to these machines?
 In addition, consider the physical security of these machines.
 Where are the machines located and who needs access to them?
-After you make these decisions, you can logically map the machines to the various fault domains (see Step 4).
+After you make these decisions, you can logically map the machines to various fault domains (see next step).
 The infrastructure planning for production clusters is more involved than for test clusters.

 When you specify FDs in ClusterConfig.json, you can choose the name for each FD.
 Service Fabric supports hierarchical FDs, so you can reflect your infrastructure topology in them.
 For example, the following FDs are valid:

 - "faultDomain": "fd:/Room1/Rack1/Machine1"

 An upgrade domain (UD) is a logical unit of nodes.
 During Service Fabric orchestrated upgrades (either an application upgrade or a cluster upgrade), all nodes in a UD are taken down to perform the upgrade while nodes in other UDs remain available to serve requests.
 The firmware upgrades you perform on your machines do not honor UDs, so you must do them one machine at a time.

 The simplest way to think about these concepts is to consider FDs as the unit of unplanned failure and UDs as the unit of planned maintenance.

 When you specify UDs in ClusterConfig.json, you can choose the name for each UD.
 For example, the following names are valid: